-This is a wonderfully peaceful day to explore Prague.
-With relatively few people around, and the squares perhaps dusted with snow or a heavy frost, the city has an even greater 'olden day' charm.
+Christmas Eve is effectively Christmas Day for Czech people, a day most Czechs spend at home with their family.
+With fewer people around, this is a wonderfully peaceful day to explore Prague.
+Especially as the squares are often dusted with snow or a heavy frost, giving the city a real 'olden day' charm.

-Sightseeing tours and walking tours run mostly just in the morning on Christmas Eve - Sightseeing in Prague
+Sightseeing tours and walking tours run in the morning only - Sightseeing in Prague.

-In the afternoon and early evening there are lovely Christmas concerts to attend at some churches around the city - classical concerts
+In the afternoon and early evening there are festive concerts to attend at churches and in other historic buildings - classical concerts.

-In the afternoon, some churches also hold a Christmas Mass at 16:00 for children.
+In the afternoon, some churches hold a Christmas Mass at 16:00 for children.

 An afternoon mass is held at Tyn Church at the Old Town Square at 16:30.
 Entrance is free, just turn up.
 Arrive early.

-An open-air Christmas Mass is held on the stage at the Old Town Square at 21h00.
+An open-air Christmas Mass is held on the stage at the Old Town Square at 21:00.
 Entrance is free, just turn up.

 A Midnight Mass is held at Strahov Monastery and at other churches around Prague.
 Entrance is free, just turn up.

-For a glimpse into a traditional Czech Christmas Eve, one has to naturally look at food and family life.
+To discover what a traditional Czech Christmas is, one has to naturally look at the family and at food.

-Czech's spend the afternoon of the 24th December at home with their families, dressing the Christmas tree and preparing food for the evening celebration.
+Czechs spend the afternoon of the 24th December at home with their family, dressing the Christmas tree and preparing food for the evening celebrations.

-Traditionally, on Christmas Eve Czechs are only allowed to eat sauerkraut soup during the day, in order to see the "golden piglet".
-This lasts until early evening, when Christmas dinner is served around 6pm.
+Traditionally, during the day on Christmas Eve Czechs are only allowed to eat sauerkraut soup, in order to see the golden piglet (to bring them wealth).
+This lasts until Christmas dinner is served after sunset.

-With a nicely dressed Christmas tree in the corner and the presents open, the evening is spent playing games, watching children's stories on TV and chatting.
-For adults there is of course a good supply of Czech beer, wines and spirits!
+Once the presents are open, and with a nicely dressed Christmas tree in the corner, the evening is spent playing games, watching traditional children's stories on television and chatting.

-Later in the evening some families attend a Christmas midnight mass at their local church.
+Later on, families may attend midnight mass at their local church.

 Lighting of the Christmas tree at Old Town Square.

-16h - Christmas Mass for children at many churches.
+16:00 Christmas Mass for children at some churches.

-21h - Christmas Mass open-air at Old Town Square.
+21:00 Open-air Christmas Mass at Old Town Square.

 What's open and when at Christmas.